Gabo-araya/sgsi_ext/Readme.md

 The template engine used is pypugjs, a python implementation of the [pugjs](https://pugjs.org/api/getting-started.html) template engine.
-This converts the pug files into the default templates used in DJango, so you can use both systems on the same template.
+This converts the pug files into the default templates used in Django, so you can use both systems on the same template.
 For example, [variable interpolation in pug](https://pugjs.org/language/interpolation.html) with `#{}`, or using django method with `{{ }}`..